 - Facilitate student reflections and return them to SHARP Literacy in a timely manner for pilot schools that are assigned to you.

 - Proctor and score student assessments, collect them and return the physical items to SHARP within 2 weeks of the workshop.

 - Enter individual student assessment scores into an Excel tracker, the template for which will be provided to you by SHARP.
 Following the workshop, email this data to the classroom teacher and to SHARP’s Vice President of Education.
 This process should be completed start to finish within 72 hours.

 - An earned Bachelor’s or Master’s degree in education, the arts, or related fields, or three or more years of successful experience teaching and/or working in an urban school setting with diverse students.

 - Attended classes and/or possess experiences that reflect a working knowledge of art history and/or the visual arts.

 - Proficiency using PowerPoint, Microsoft Word, and e-mail.

 - Superior oral and written communication skills (during workshops, phone conversations, and e-mails).

-- Bilingual (Spanish/English) preferred.
+- Bilingual (Spanish/English) preferred, but not required.